 INSTALL FREQUENCY APP

-There are many different mobile apps out there for generating sound frequencies.
+There are also many other free mobile apps out there for generating sound frequencies.
 The best apps enable you to incrementally control volume and tonal frequencies by swiping up and down allowing slow transitions from pattern to pattern.

 Browse the many different sound frequency apps in the Google Play store.
 I highly recommend the Frequency Sound Generator app as it allows you to experiment with different wave forms, incrementally increase or decrease frequencies, save frequencies, and more.